vladt89/dailystats/README.md

 To generate small amount of data you need to add environment variable `CREATE_SOME_DATA=true`, otherwise, the database will be empty.

+In case you ran the application with `CREATE_SOME_DATA=true`, you will be able to retrieve some data using GET operations.
+One nice way to do it - to use the swagger, but going to `http://localhost:3333/api-docs/#/`.

+In case you need more data to add, it is restricted by only adding the brand using other tools like Curl or Postman, even though the services actually are able to add the entities, like it is either done in unit tests or while creating some data in the database.

 ### Environment

 node: v20.17.0